ABD-01/py2048/README.md

 ***Note : My program is made to work in Ubuntu based environments.
 Avoid using it on Wndows***

-There are two files `2048.py` which is like the main program and `essentials.py` which contains user defined functions used for implementation of the program.
+There are two files `2048.py` which is like the main program and `essentials.py` which contains my own user defined functions used for implementation of the program.

 ### Beginnig the Game
 The program reads command line arguments as input